-A supplier of aircraft parts in the region has signed a long-term deal with a new client.
+A West Michigan supplier of aircraft parts has signed a long-term deal with a new foreign client.

-Tennessee-based Contour Airlines now has access to Norton Shores-based AeroVision International’s inventory of components, which will be used to support Contour’s growing fleet of ERJ 135 and 145 aircraft.
+Kirmington, England-based Eastern Airways now has access to Norton Shores-based AeroVision International’s inventory of components, which will be used to support its fleet of ERJ aircraft.

 Terms of the deal were not disclosed.